heatseeknyc/landlord-lookup-pipeline/notes/export/stabilization.rst

  - Both datasets were restricted to *structurally valid* BBLs before joining -- that is, rejecting any obviously invalid BBLs (block or lot values all 9s or 0s).
+   This restriction led to the exclusion of some 86 rows in the DHCR list, but none of the taxbill rows were affected.
- - The ``restricted`` dataset was further constrained to exclude rows with BBLs that could not be matched in Pluto 16v2 (dropping some 813 rows).
+ - The ``restricted`` dataset was further constrained to exclude rows with BBLs that could not be matched in Pluto 16v2 (dropping some 813 rows across the join of both datasets).
  - While the ``withorphans`` retains such rows (on the theory that perhaps some day some of these BBLs can be fixed or updated).